smartdevicelink/sdl_evolution/proposals/nnnn-sdl_on_qnx700_agl.md

 In order to certify the above platforms for SDL, automation testing need to be created for additional platforms.

-In order to create automation testing for additional platforms we need to make folowing changes :
+In order to create automation testing for additional platforms we need to make following changes :

 1. SDL source code should be compilable on the following platforms: